 Across the street is the beautifully eerie historic walled cemetery.

-At almost two-acres, the cemetery holds Georgia Governor Nathan Browson, Senator John Elliott, General Daniel Stewart, and General James Screven.
+At almost two acres, the cemetery holds Georgia Governor Nathan Brownson, Senator John Elliott, General Daniel Stewart, and General James Screven.

 CAY CREEK WETLANDS INTERPRETIVE CENTER